usnistgov/Metrology/Reaper/README.md

 2018-10-31:  Version 1.0:  First release.

-Inherited License and Credits
+Inherited license and credits
 =============================

-Source code and installation instructions of Reaper were based on Process Monitor for Chrome by Andy Young [@andyy](http://twitter.com/andyy), code at [https://github.com/andyyoung/Process-Monitor-for-Chrome](https://github.com/andyyoung/Process-Monitor-for-Chrome) (MIT license, see below).
+The source code and installation instructions of Reaper were forked from Process Monitor for Chrome by Andy Young [@andyy](http://twitter.com/andyy), code at [https://github.com/andyyoung/Process-Monitor-for-Chrome](https://github.com/andyyoung/Process-Monitor-for-Chrome) (MIT license, see below).